QCaudron/fieldday/previous_years/2022/site/index.md

 ## What ?

 We will be running [several transceivers](./setup), so you can experience SSB (single sideband voice), CW (Morse code), or digital modes on HF.
 We'll also have SSB available on VHF and UHF.
-Our Get On the Air (GOTA) station is ready to help those without licenses get on the air and experience the HF bands.

 We will have a number of [activities and educational talks](./schedule) you can attend.
 Join us to learn about building antennas, fox-hunting, Morse code, emergency communications, and more.

 ## Let us know

 Whether you're just attending, or would like to help out, we'd love to know what you're looking for.
-Please [fill out this very short survey](https://forms.gle/bP5pKXehXZdFwPb68) so we can estimate numbers and interest!
+Please [fill out this very short survey](https://docs.google.com/forms/d/e/1FAIpQLSfEryvQJh8ALbX9AqE9-uXQiCOKJ9_C5kabrBPTYQ0zk262Vg/viewform?usp=sf_link) so we can estimate numbers and interest!